WGBH-MLA/AAPB2/app/views/primary_source_sets/yakima-valley.md

 ##### Activity 1.
 1982: Immigration Protest and the Challenges of the Undocumented Community March

 Divide students into groups of three and ask them to listen to the below extract.
-In this program, students will learn about the march from Toppenish to Yakima to protest the immigration raids.
+In this episode, students will learn about the march from Toppenish to Yakima to protest the immigration raids.

 - [Malcolm X Radio Documentary](https://americanarchive.org/primary_source_sets/black-power/9-207-60qrfqmn) (1991)